george-mammen/Learn-To-Code-21/README.md

               ➼ Write a C Program to read a 2D Array and then display it.

               ➼ Write a C Program to read the values for a square 2D array and print its main/principal and secondary diagonals.

+Day 16 :

+              ➼ Write a C Program to read a 2D array.
+Then, search for a particular given element.
+If found, display each ouccurence of that element with its position(s).

+              ➼ Write a C Program to display the product of two 2D arrays.
+Given values for both the 2D Arrays.